Establishing Paternity in Florida

 Biological Father vs. Legal Father

 There is a distinction between the biological father of a child and the legal father of a child.
 Identifying the biological father of a child is, in theory, a relatively easy process – it is the man who in fact fathered the child.
-The legal father of the child, however, is the man who has the rights and responsibilities of parenthood with regards to that child.
+The legal father of the child, however, is the man who has the rights and responsibilities of parenthood with regard to that child.
 A child’s legal father is established by marriage, adoption, or court ruling.

-In some cases, the biological father and legal father are one in the same.
+In some cases, the biological father and legal father are one and the same.
 For instance, suppose Matt and Mary are married in 2012.
 In 2013, Mary gives birth to the couple’s first son.
 There is no question that Matt is the biological father of the child.
 In this case, Matt is also considered the legal father of the child as well.

 But suppose instead that Matt and Mary have a relationship, but never marry.
 Mary becomes pregnant as a result of their relationship.
 Before the child is born, Mary weds Derek.
 In this case, Matt remains the biological father of the child, but Derek is considered to be the legal father.

 Consider the example of Matt and Mary again, only this time they have a child but never wed.
 Mary has a child from the relationship.
-Some time later, a court finds that Matt is the legal father of the child and issues a court order to that effect.
+Sometime later, a court finds that Matt is the legal father of the child and issues a court order to that effect.
 In this case, Matt was the biological father of the child from the beginning, but he did not become the legal father of the child until the court entered its order.

 Voluntary Acknowledgement of Paternity